michaelbradley91/DFWin/README.md

 3. Add [this tileset](DFWin/DFWin.Core/Resources/ComputerTileSetMicro.bmp) to data/art.
 4. Clone this repository, build the solution (I use VS 2017) and run the application.
 You can download [this older example](DFWinTest.zip) of the game to see if it will work.

 The init.txt needs to point to the correct tileset for the application to work.
+You should also leave the colours unchanged.<br>
 I've skipped the opening movie for development, but it will probably work with that enabled too!

 ## Other bits